 - switching to a milk-free diet

-- intestinal anti-inflammatory medications, like mesalamine (Pentasa) or sulfasalazine (Azulfidine)
+- intestinal anti-inflammatory medications, such as mesalamine (Apriso, Asacaol HD, Pentasa) or sulfasalazine (Azulfidine)

 Your doctor may recommend surgery if diet and medication changes don’t help.
-Surgery is usually only used in extreme cases.
+Surgery is usually reserved for extreme cases.
 It’s not a typical treatment for collagenous colitis.

 The most common types of surgery for collagenous colitis include:

 There are no current recommendations for preventing collagenous colitis.
-However, following diet and medication changes recommended by your doctor may reduce the likelihood of having a relapse.
+However, following the diet and medication changes recommended by your doctor may reduce your likelihood of having a relapse.